nachito-schon/ecommerce-frontend/README.md

 You can swipe through all items clicking on the arrows on both sides of the page, and click on the item to see a detailed view with the product's description and brand.

+It, also, has a log-in feature.
+If an authorized user enters (user: "**admin**", password: "**admin**"), access to product edition is granted, and an edit button appears on every product detailed view **(work in progress!, product edition is not available yet)** that opens a product edition form.

 It's a **fully responsive** website, so it's designed for both mobile and desktop.

 ## Tech-stack